RozhakXD/Facemash/README.md

 ![Facemash](https://github.com/user-attachments/assets/bb09eb6b-b863-4ef5-843a-5986984e7e8c)

-[**Facemash**](https://github.com/RozhakXD/Facemash) is a powerful and educational tool created to illustrate the vulnerability of Facebook accounts with weak passwords.
-Initially released on January 1, 2023, Facemash was designed to showcase techniques used in ethical hacking for educational purposes only.
-This latest and final version integrates various advanced features, which give users a thorough understanding of account security.
+[**Facemash**](https://github.com/RozhakXD/Facemash) is a powerful and educational tool designed to demonstrate the vulnerability of Facebook accounts with weak passwords.
+Originally released on January 1, 2023, Facemash aims to showcase techniques used in ethical hacking strictly for educational purposes.
+This latest and final version integrates advanced features to provide users with a comprehensive understanding of account security.

 ## Features